-Non-FEHB benefits available to Plan members
+Non-FEHB Benefits Available to Plan Members

 The benefits on this page are not part of the FEHB contract or premium, and you cannot file an FEHB disputed claim about them.
 Fees you pay for these services do not count toward FEHB deductibles or catastrophic protection out-of-pocket maximums.
 These programs and materials are the responsibility of the Plan, and all appeals must follow their guidelines.
-For additional information contact the Plan at 877-835-9861 (TTY 301-360-8111) or visit their web site at www.uhcfeds.com.
+For additional information contact the Plan at 877-835-9861 TTY 711.

-Eyewear Benefits

-Members may select Unitedhealthcare Vision preferred, participating, or out of network providers. (out of network benefits may vary)
+Eyewear Benefits - Members may select Unitedhealthcare Vision preferred, participating, or out of network providers.